Materials and solar cell development

-We develop and investigate materials for application in thin film solar cells.
-The focus is on alloys on the basis of amorphous and microcrystalline silicon, i.e. a-Si:H and µc-Si:H such as a/µc-SiGe:H, a/µc-SiO:H und a/µc-SiC:H, all so-called “disordered semiconductors”.
+The research group develops and investigates materials for the application in thin film solar cells.
+The focus is on alloys based on amorphous and microcrystalline silicon, i.e., on a-Si:H and µc-Si:H, as well as, for instance, a/µc-SiGe:H, a/µc-SiO:H and a/µc-SiC:H, which all belong to the so-called ''disordered semiconductors''.

-A characteristic property of such materials is their structural disorder which distinguishes them from crystalline semiconductors.
-This disorder leads to structural defects which strongly influence the optical and electronic properties of the materials and therewith their possible application in solar cells.
-The defects are investigated with methods like e.g. electron spin resonance or photoconductivity spectroscopy, trying to understand the relationships between disorder and defects with preparation methods on the one hand and with opto-electronic properties on the other hand.
+A characteristics of the materials fabricated in this way is the structural disorder, which distinguishes them from crystalline semiconductors.
+The disorder leads to the formation of structural defects affecting in an essential way the optical and electronic properties and therefore also the applicability in solar cells.
+We study these defects by methods like, e.g., electron spin resonance (ESR) or photocurrent spectroscopy and investigate the connection between the deposition conditions on the one hand and the optoelectronic properties on the other hand.

 Finally, the materials developed are used in solar cells.
 Today, these comprise, besides the traditionally studied thin film silicon solar cells, also so-called heterostructure solar cells, which consist of a combination of crystalline silicon with thin films and different hybrid systems with novel materials such as perovskites and organic semiconductors.
 A further application of greatest actuality is the use of multi-junction solar cells in monolithic systems for the photoelectrocatalytic water splitting.